zurb/foundation-apps-template/readme.md

 cd app
 ```

-Install the dependencies.If you're running Mac OS or Linux, you may need to run `sudo npm install` instead, depending on how your machine is configured.
+Install the dependencies.
+If you're running Mac OS or Linux, you may need to run `sudo npm install` instead, depending on how your machine is configured.

 ```bash
 npm install